Chevelleboyer/DataStructuresHandbook/queue.md

 A queue supports the following operations:

 * **dequeue**: Dequeueing the first item from the queue.
 This operation has a complexity of O(1) because in the implementation we maintain a pointer to the first variable in the array or linked list (however we choose to implement it) to allow for constant time.
 * **enqueue**: Enqueueing an item to the end of the queue.
-The complexity of this operation is O(1) because we only ever enqueue to the end of the list.
-If we implement the queue using an array this operation is O(1) because inserting in arrays in O(1).
-If we implement the queue as a linked list the complexity to enqueue would still be O(1) because we would maintain a pointer to the end of the list.
+The complexity of this operation is also O(1) because we only ever enqueue to the end of the list.
+Whether we implement the queue using an array or a linked list this operation can be made O(1) by maintaing a pointer at the end of the array or linked list.
 # Use Cases

-A linked list is useful when we need to do a lot of insertions or deletions because they are constant time operations.
+A queue is useful when we need things to be processed in the order of which they come.
+An example of this would be a printer in the home.
+More than likely there is only one printer but many devices connected to it.
+The printer can print documents from all of them by printing in the order that they were sent to it.

-A linked list is not as useful when we need to do a lot of searching or checking to see if an element is in the linked list.
+A queue is not as useful when we need to insert or delete items from the middle of the queue because that is not the behavior of a queue.
+Likewise, if we need data to be processed in an order differnt from FIFO, the queue is not the structure we are looking for.

 # Example

 ```
-myLinkedList = Linkedlist() #instantiates a Linked List
+myQueue = Queue() #instantiates a Queue

-myLinkedList.insert(prev_node, 12) #inserts a node with value 12 after the "prev_node"
+myQueue.enqueue(5) #enqueues 5 to the end of the queue
-myLinkedList.deleteNode(deletee) #deletes deletee node
+myQueue.enqueue(18) #enqueues 18 to the end of the queue
-myLinkedList.search(22) #checks to see if node with value 22 exsists
+myQueue.dequeue() #dequeues 5 from the queue
 ```

 (c) 2018 Chevelle Boyer.
 All rights reserved.